phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

     = 2 \cdot \frac{\mathit{Precision}\cdot\mathit{Recall}}{\mathit{Precision}+\mathit{Recall}}
 $$

-We use the F1-Score to objectively measure the performance of our predictors.
+We use the F1-Score to objectively measure the performance of our prediction systems.

 # Experimental Setup {#experiments}